opensoars/f_/readme.md

 Asynchronous Node.js made easier.

 ### Problem to be solved
 Write asynchronous Node.js programs without ending up with hard to maintain, read and write 'cristmas tree' code.
-So we won't find ourself in (callback) hell!
+So we won't end up in (callback) hell!

 ### How is `f_` going to solve this problem?